uname-yang/Slides/PITCHME.md

 * For a topic with replication factor N, we will tolerate up to N-1 server failures without losing any records committed to the log.

 #HSLIDE

+## UseCases

+#VSLIDE

+**Kafka as a Messaging System**
+Kafka has stronger ordering guarantees than a traditional messaging system.

+#VSLIDE

+**Kafka as a Storage System**
+Data written to Kafka is written to disk and replicated for fault-tolerance.
+The disk structures Kafka uses scale well—Kafka will perform the same whether you have  `50 KB or 50 TB` of persistent data on the server.

+#VSLIDE

+**Kafka for Stream Processing**
+In Kafka a stream processor is anything that takes continual streams of data from input topics, performs some processing on this input, and produces continual streams of data to output topics.

+#HSLIDE

+## END